-The KNX/IP interface features 3 status LEDs on the top of the housing and 4 status LEDs on the network connection.
-In addition, there is a programming button with which the interface can be put into programming mode.
+The KNX/IP router features 3 status LEDs on the top of the housing and 4 status LEDs on the network connection.
+In addition, there is a programming button with which the router and / or the data logger/clock can be put into programming mode.

-Figure 3: KNX/IP interface
+Figure 3: KNX/IP router

-- 1 Programming button - 4 Programming LED (red)
+- 1 Programming button - 4 Programming LED (red/yellow/orange)